Nearest town: Bristol

 Yews recorded at this site: Lost

 Notes: St Andrew's church was consecrated in 1215.
 It is considered by some to have been built on the site of St Congar's original wattle church.
-The drawing dated 1829 shows a tree SE of the church.
-Is it an artist's representation of the Congresbury Yew?
+The drawings dated 1829 and (possibly) 1840 show a tree SE of the church.
+Are they artistic representations of the Congresbury Yew?
 In Rutter's 1826 Delineations of the NW Division of Somerset is the following: "The chancel windows are good specimens of the perpendicular era, and are shaded by an unusually fine yew tree."

 Lost | No data available - view more info |